RocketSoftware/rocket-mvbasic/docs/usage/KnownIssues.md

 **MVVS-671** Can't connect to UniData demo account on linux

-**MVVS-1026** Duplicated host names were incorrectly allowed in the configuration file.

-**MVVS-1053** connection disconnected, but icon still shows connected and refreshing

-**MVVS-1058** Disconnection after using two accounts to connect to the same server will result in failure to connect

 **MVVS-1121** java throw exception when failed to connect to the UV account

-## Online editing

-**MVVS-1088** Clicking icon at bottom left corner cannot connect to server

 ## Others